- Resources Hub

 Most hosts overlook their own website when thinking about webinar promotion, and they end up losing out on qualified traffic.

 Outreach marketing is when you reach out to individuals or organisations that have a shared interest in what you or your company offers.
 This can be an effective tool when trying to get your webinar in front of a qualified audience.

 So how do you do that?
 One way is to reach out to bloggers in your niche that can promote your event and that are willing to cover it, once your live webinar is over.
 This will require doing research into relevant influencers and building a relationship.
 It will likely take more than one email to convince someone your content is relevant for their site, but if you take the time to nurture the relationships they can be a valuable resource.

 With all of the resources at your disposal, it would be easy to work in silos, each element on their own.
-If you want to maximise your success, however, you should be thinking about all of these tools as different parts of a campaign, working in tandem to drive people to your webinar.
+If you want to maximize your success, however, you should be thinking about all of these tools as different parts of a campaign, working in tandem to drive people to your webinar.

 The most important part of this is to create a plan and set goals.
 How many email conversions do you want?
 How many new contacts from social are required?
 If you set these out early, you can then use them as a guide to build a webinar promotion campaign.
 You may even want to think of a hashtag to keep a cohesive element to all of your promotion.

 When if comes to webinars, the days of "build it and they will come" are long gone, so you’ll need to spend as much time on promoting your webinar, as you have spent on creating it.
 But don’t worry, if you keep these tips in mind, you’ll be able to plan a webinar that generates more leads than you’ve ever had before.

 600 1st Ave, Suite 541-543, Washington, 98104, United States